Federica Mogherini

 Federica Mogherini (/it/; born 16 June 1973) is an Italian politician who served as High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the European Commission from 2014 to 2019.
 She is a member of the Democratic Party (PD), which is part of the Party of European Socialists.
 She previously served as Italy's Minister for Foreign Affairs and International Cooperation from February to October 2014 in the Renzi government.
 She was a member of the Chamber of Deputies (MP) from 2008 to 2014.
 In 2020, she was appointed rector of the College of Europe, a post-graduate university for European studies in Bruges (Belgium), Natolin (Poland), and Tirana (Albania).
+In December 2025, following her arrest and subsequent release by the EPPO, she resigned from this position.

 Early life and education

 Mogherini was born on 16 June 1973 in Rome to the family of the film director and set designer Flavio Mogherini (1922–1994).
 Mogherini attended the Sapienza University of Rome where she studied political science graduating with a specialization in political philosophy with a final dissertation on Islam and politics, which she wrote while she was on the Erasmus programme at Sciences Po Aix in Aix-en-Provence, France.